 Each year we also like to introduce you to the work of amazing established artists.
 This year, we’re showcasing Kris Schaible as our featured lampworker and Julie Sanford as our featured metalsmith.
 Look for them in the pages of your new catalog.

 Meet Julie Sanford

 Award winning metalsmith Julie Sanford grew up in Kalamazoo, Michigan.
 She always had an interest in rocks and jewelry.
 Her dad was a serious rockhound who did lapidary work, silver jewelry fabrication and made a living electroplating organic jewelry components.
 He passed away at age 39 when Julie was 16.
 She was devastated.
-She decided all she wanted to was become a jewelry maker so she could use his tools, metals and stones that he collected and cut by hand.
+She decided all she wanted was to become a jewelry maker so she could use his tools, metals and stones that he collected and cut by hand.

 Julie’s education includes a Bachelor of Arts in Art Education from Western Michigan University.
 She also completed studies at The Kalamazoo Institute of Arts, the Oxbow Summer Program of the Chicago Institute of Arts, Kendall College of Art and Design and The Revere Academy of Jewelry Arts in San Francisco.

 Julie has been creating quality bench-made jewelry for over twenty five years.
 She enjoys combining organic elements and textures with contrasting contemporary details creating one of a kind pieces that are fabricated, soldered, fused, formed, hammered and reticulated with various metals, final finishes and extraordinary gemstones.
 Her work is featured in galleries, books, magazines and museum stores.